egelja/caelus-cml/doc/source/Tutorial/sections/turbulent-airfoil-tutorial.rst

 *Boundary Conditions*

-Referring back to :num:`Fig. #t-airfoil-domain-tutorials`, the following are the boundary conditions that will be specified:
+Referring back to :numref:`t-airfoil-domain-tutorials`, the following are the boundary conditions that will be specified:

 * Inlet
    - Velocity: